gharams19/PopMatch/Sprint_Plan3.md

 **Eden Avivi** -

-* Started implementing the Firebase Auth API calls for login and sign up screens, added a custom pop up for resetting the password in the login view which send a custom email to the user's email through Firebase and has the steps to reset there.
+* Started implementing the Firebase Auth API calls for login and sign up screens, added a custom pop up for resetting the password in the login view which sends a custom email to the user's email through Firebase and has the steps to reset there.

 * Finished up the login and sign up view controllers by adding tap recognizers and text field return functions.